xoseperez/basicstation-docker/README.md

-# LoRa Basics™ Station using balena.io with sx1301, sx1302 and sx1303 LoRa concentrators
+# LoRa Basics™ Station for Docker

 This project deploys a LoRaWAN gateway with Basics™ Station Packet Forward protocol using Docker or Balena.io.
-It runs on a Raspberry Pi 3/4, Compute Module 3/4 or balenaFin with sx1301, sx1302 or sx1303 LoRa concentrators (e.g. RAK831, RAK833, RAK2245, RAK2247, RAK2287, RAK5146, Seeed WM1302 and IMST iC880a among others).
+It runs on a Raspberry Pi 3/4, Compute Module 3/4 or balenaFin with SX1301, SX1302 or SX1303 LoRa concentrators (e.g. RAK831, RAK833, RAK2245, RAK2247, RAK2287, RAK5146, Seeed WM1302 and IMST iC880a among others).

 ## Introduction